 For many years, there has been a growing interest in the Hebraic roots of Christianity.
 Many conservative, biblical scholars have gained a deeper appreciation of the use of the Old Testament in the life of the early Christian Church and the role of the Torah in Christian sanctification and discipleship.
 We work to share this information in an interesting and understandable format.

-We recognize the inspiration and authority of the Old and New Testament but oppose the use of the Oral Law for deciding matters of faith and practice within the Christian Church.
-While the writings of ancient rabbis may provide valuable background information regarding the New Testament, Jesus adamantly rejected the traditions of the elders and warned His disciples to avoid the leaven of Pharisaic doctrine (Matt 16:5-12).
+We recognize the inspiration and authority of both the Old and New Testament but oppose the use of the Oral Law for deciding matters of faith and practice in the Christian Church.
+While the writings of ancient rabbis may provide useful background information about the New Testament, Jesus firmly rejected the traditions of the elders and warned His disciples to avoid the leaven of Pharisaic doctrine (Matt 16:5-12, Mark 7:6-9).

-We follow well established principles of biblical interpretation and carefully avoid the twin ditches of legalism and antinomianism.
-We also avoid dubious fringe issues such as End Times prediction addiction, Kabbalah mysticism or wacky conspiracy theories.
+We explain how to apply the Torah in a modern, Western culture.
+We follow well established principles of biblical interpretation and carefully avoid the ditches of legalism and antinomianism.
+We also avoid lunatic fringe issues such as End Times prediction addiction, Two House theology, Kabbalah mysticism, Hebrew Israelite racism, Flat Earth nonsense, and wacky conspiracy theories.

 TEACHING THE WORD OF GOD